 As hard as it might seem, taming those tangles can be done once and for all.
 Here are the tips I’ll be walking you through:

-- Cord Organization (Keeping Cables Tidy While In Use)
+- Cord Organization (How to Keep Cables Tidy While In Use)

 - Tying Cords and Cables

 - Cord and Cable Storage Ideas

 This post contains affiliate links.
 I earn a commission on qualified purchases at no cost to you.
 Please see the Disclaimer for more information.